• Home /

 Title Insurance: A Real World Example

-First-Time Home Buyer Stories: Title Insurance
+First-Time Home Buyer Stories - Title Insurance

 Imagine a scenario where a first-time home buyer purchases a new home.

-Because the buyer purchased an owner’s title insurance policy at closing, the insurance company handles the legal defense and associated costs, protecting the owner from potential financial loss.
+Because the buyer purchased an owner’s title insurance policy at closing, the insurance company handles the legal defense and associated costs, protecting the buyer from potential financial loss.
 Without owner’s title insurance, the home buyer would be responsible for the legal costs of defending their ownership rights.

 Common Questions About Title Insurance